Humanizr/Humanizer/readme.md

     EnumUnderTest.MemberWithoutDescriptionAttribute.Humanize(LetterCasing.Title) => "Member Without Description Attribute"; // an of course you can still apply letter casing

-Hopefully this will help avoid enums littered with unnecessary attributes!
+Hopefully this will help avoid littering enums with unnecessary attributes!

 ###Date Extensions###
 The <code>DateTime</code> extension methods were not part of what I had initially envisaged for this project; but while I was "humanizitationing" .Net types I thought it would be a shame to not have <code>DateTime</code> in there.